Kerplunk (album): Critical reception

 Kerplunk was received positively; coverage was largely relegated to fanzines such as Flipside and Maximum Rocknroll.
 Myers said the consensus was that the album was an upgrade from their previous work.
 Strength credited this evolution to Cool, saying that since his addition, the "overall finesse of the group as a punk rock band is noticeably better."
 Conaton said Cool hit it off with Armstrong and Dirnt immediately as the songs on Kerplunk "stand shoulder to shoulder with anything else the band created in the future ..."
 Alternative Press writer Jesse Raub said Cool and Dirnt served as the band's "secret weapon—a solid rhythm section ..."
 AllMusic reviewer Ned Raggett echoed this, adding that Cool displays a little "bit more flash and ability than John Kiffmeyer did.
 Together the two throw in a variety of guitarless breaks that would later help to define the band's sound for many -- warm and never letting the beat go."
 Pitchfork contributor Jess Harvell commented that the band learned that they altered the tempo during the bridge sections and "strip things back to just Dirnt and new drummer Tre Cool, it makes the push of the final chorus that much more exciting."
+A writer at Rock Sound deemed Kerplunk! as the "most pure strain of Green Day that you're gonna find."
 Some reviews commented on the overall songwriting.
 NME writer Simon Williams saw Kerplunk as a "storming-but-soothing antidotal cream to smear on the current rash of grunge merchants."
 The staff at CMJ said that the hook in the tracks were "as easy to find as a broken string must be at a Green Day show.
 Keenly underscored by gleeful, chiming vocals and hurdle-jumping basslines, Green Day's tunes stick in your head like cat hair."
-Raub thought that Green Day were attempting to "prove something with Kerplunk", seeing it as a massive improvement over their earlier work, suggesting that the band had "matured a bit in their songwriting, even if they’re still a bit immature."
+Raub thought that Green Day were attempting to "prove something with Kerplunk", seeing it as a massive improvement over their earlier work, suggesting that the band had "matured a bit in their songwriting, even if they're still a bit immature."
 Myers said Armstrong appeared to be more confident songwriter; Conaton also praised Cool and Dirnt's contributions alongside Armstrong.
 Spitz highlighted "Christie Rd." and "Who Wrote Holden Caulfield?", while Robert Christgau in Christgau's Consumer Guide spotlighted "2000 Light Years Away" and "One for the Razorbacks".
 Randall Colburn said that while there was nothing groundbreaking on it, it had the promise of an act ready to "take over the world.
 Some bands need money to sound great; Green Day just needed money to be heard."